jaclu/tmux-menus/README.md

 ### Thanks to

+- [phdoerfler](https://github.com/phdoerfler) for noticing TMUX_BIN was often not set,
+I had it defined in my .tmux.conf, so totally missed such errors, in future testing I will make sure not to rely on env variables.
 - [giddie](https://github.com/giddie) for suggesting "Re-spawn current pane"
 - [wilddog64](https://github.com/wilddog64) for suggesting adding a prefix to the curl that probes public IP